7 ADHD Books For Deeper Insights

 A comprehensive and seminal work on ADHD, Driven to Distraction is a useful reference for almost anyone looking to learn about this neurodevelopmental disorder.

 The book’s subtitle, Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood, hints at its broad scope.
-It covers a range of ADHD-related topics, including the main presentations, symptoms, coping strategies, methods of treatment, and patient stories.
+It covers a range of ADHD-related topics, including the main presentations, ADHD symptoms, coping strategies, methods of treatment, and patient stories.

-The authors—psychiatrists whose respective clinical practices focused on clients with ADHD—draw on their extensive experience to provide numerous examples of how ADHD can manifest.
+The authors—psychiatrists whose respective clinical practices focused on people with ADHD—draw on their extensive experience to provide numerous examples of how ADHD can manifest.
 Revised recently to reflect current research and practices, Driven to Distraction provides advice to not only individuals living with ADHD but also those who have loved ones with the disorder.
 This book can be a helpful resource for anyone who is looking for a comprehensive overview of ADHD.

 The Mindfulness Prescription for Adult ADHD by Lidia Zylowska, MD